bigandy/astro-blog/src/content/blog/plugin-error.md

 ---
-title: "Plugin Error"
+title: 'Plugin Error'
 date: 2011-03-31 21:44:15
 draft: false
-description: ""
+description: ''
-tags: ["wordpress"]
+tags: ['wordpress']
-author: "Andrew"
+author: 'Andrew'
 ---

 Trying to work on my plugin this evening has been frustrating because I keep on getting an error that says :